-The Municipal Manager must submit a draft service delivery and budget implementation plan to the Mayor fourteen days after the annual budget has been approved, and must also within the same period submit drafts of the annual performance agreements to the Mayor.
+The Municipal Manager must submit a draft service delivery and budget implementation plan to the Mayor fourteen days after the annual budget has been approved, and must also within the same period submit drafts of the annual performance agreements to the

-Section 70 - Impending shortfalls, overspending and overdrafts
+Mayor.

-The Municipal Manager must report in writing to the Council any impending shortfalls in the annual revenue budget, as well as any impending overspending, together with the steps taken to prevent or rectify these problems.
+Section 70 - Impending shortfalls, overspending and overdrafts the annual revenue budget, as well as any impending overspending, together with the steps taken to prevent or rectify these problems.